 Our facility is a renovated barn that also houses Covenant Love Community Church.
 We have a large playground and extensive grounds, including a soccer field.
 Students bring bagged lunches to school, where they have access to microwave ovens and refrigerators.
 During the year, the eighth grade class periodically serves pizza lunches, which parents can order for their children.

 In each grade, children receive biblical training, which includes memory verses, collaborative projects, artwork, and group discussions.
-We also provide Bible lessons in assemblies with the student body.
+We also provide Bible lessons in assemblies with the whole student body.

 We provide instruction in Spanish for PreK through Grade 8.
 Our Grade 8 Spanish students earn one high school foreign language credit when they pass a Spanish proficiency exam at the end of the year.